-Utah law provides for a child sex trafficking-specific caseworker privilege that protects a child sex trafficking victim's communications with their caseworker from being disclosed.
+Utah law does not provide for privileged communications between caseworkers and child sex trafficking victims, specifically.
+However, state law privileges communications between crime victim advocates and victims generally, including survivors of child sex trafficking.
 Under Utah Code Ann. § 78B-1-137(6)(b) (Witnesses - Privileged communications),

-A victim advocate48 as defined in Section 77-38-403 [Definitions] may not, without the written consent of the victim, or the victim's guardian or conservator if the guardian or conservator is not the accused, be examined in a civil or criminal proceeding as to a confidential communication,49 as defined in Section 77-38-403, unless the victim advocate is a criminal justice system victim advocate, as defined in Section 77-38-403, and is examined in camera by a court to determine whether the confidential communication is privileged.
+A victim advocate33 as defined in Section 77-38-403 [Definitions] may not, without the written consent of the victim, or the victim's guardian or conservator if the guardian or conservator is not the accused, be examined in a civil or criminal proceeding as to a confidential communication,34 as defined in Section 77-38-403, unless the victim advocate is a criminal justice system victim advocate, as defined in Section 77-38-403, and is examined in camera by a court to determine whether the confidential communication is privileged.